 Follow these steps only If you see the "Calculating" indicator on your doc.
-If you are unsure what the cause of performance issues in your doc is, take a look at this article Improving Performance.
+If you are unsure about the cause of a lagging performance, take a look at this article Improving Performance.

 Formulas are one of the most powerful aspects of Coda.
 You can write formulas that let you do very complex calculations.
-However, some of those calculations can be slow on larger docs.
-We are actively working on making improvements to performance, but in the meantime this article can help you optimize your docs.
+However, some of those calculations can inadvertently slow down your doc, or attempt to process more data than it needs to be successful.
+Coda has actively made improvements to optimize performance, but there are a few ways your doc can be adjusted.

 1. A few important things to keep in mind:

 Take a strategic and iterative approach.
-If you have a big doc that is slow, it's likely to be just a few of the formulas causing the majority of the issues.
+If you have a big doc that is slow, it's likely to be just one or a few formulas causing the majority of the issues.
 Rather than trying to optimize every single formula, just focus on using the tool below to find the key issues.
 When you make a change to one of the slow formulas, test out the improvements.

 Most formulas won't run into this.
 Most Coda users are building formulas that won't run into calculation issues, but for some robust use cases, these issues might crop up.
 Our recommendation is to start building and troubleshoot as needed.